 On this day in history (2005), a 20-year-old LeBron James scored a season-high 52 points to go with seven boards and seven dimes in a loss to the Milwaukee Bucks.
 The 52 was eight more than the NBA season-high set by Kobe Bryant a few weeks earlier and four short from his career-high.

 So how did they lose with such a big game from James?
 For the Bucks, they got a career-high 24 points from T.J.
 Ford, a career-high 21 from Andrew Bogut (also had a dunk on LeBron) and 23 from Michael Redd.
-LeBron also hurt his leg in the 3rd, which limited his minutes in a 4th quarter, where he only attempted five shots.
+LeBron also hurt his leg in the 3rd, which limited his minutes in the 4th quarter, where he only attempted five shots.

 Final score: Buck 111 – Cavs 106